Unbreakable smart lock devastated to discover screwdrivers exist

 Tierney noted in his piece that he saw all kind of red flags that made him confident that the lock's security was going to be terrible, and Stykas notes the same thing – but with different red flags.

 He approached the lock from a different angle – the lock's app.
 And was immediately concerned that it didn’t even use HTTPS.
-And so he dug around and found pretty quickly that it was trivial to access other users' account privileges from a different account.
+And so he dug around and found pretty quickly that it was trivial to manipulate other users' accounts from a different account.

 Aside from being able to get at the lock itself, the security flaw enabled him to access the actual account information as well.